nezda/yawni.github.io/developers.md

 </dependency>
 ```

-To integrate Yawni into your project, you'll need to choose the [SLF4J](https://www.slf4j.org/) logging implementation that is compatible with your project's logging: all this requires is adding a small jar    file to your classpath, and you can automate this with a Maven dependency.
+To integrate Yawni into your project, you'll need to choose the [SLF4J](https://www.slf4j.org/) logging implementation that is compatible with your project’s logging: all this requires is adding a small jar file to your classpath, and you can automate this with a Maven dependency.
 For example:

 If your project doesn't use logging, add this to your `pom.xml`: